Apartment living room ideas - 10 ways to make a small space more beautiful

 When choosing living room lighting like ceiling pendants, scale is critical as larger pendants draw the attention upwards making the room feel larger and less cluttered.
 Larger scale items such as chandeliers, when set within a smaller space, help to give it a roomier feel.

-6. Incorporate a modular shelving system for storage
+6. Incorporate a modular shelving system

 Modular storage is a great solution for compact spaces.
 Using designs such as the String Shelving System (opens in new tab) will help to remove clutter and provides a variety of storage space all on one wall.
 In one configuration you can store an array of objects such as books, ornaments, and baskets, as well as the option of closed storage too.
 Being modular, when you move house, the system can come with you and be reconfigured to your new space making it a piece which will stay with you for life.